mvdctop/mdc-docs/docs/configuration.md

 * 5. Scrape and rename in place
 Generate the NFO file directly in the folder where the video is located, download the two cover images, and rename the video file to `Video name.Year.Suffix name`

+# Deep Search
+It may not be possible to obtain complete data on a single website.
+Therefore, the deep search function will visit the websites set in the `Search Website Order` in sequence.
+The program will continue searching until data is obtained in the `Deep Search Fields` or all specified websites are traversed.

+* Turning it on will extend the file processing and completion sleep time.
+It may trigger anti-crawl on some websites.

 # TMDB API KEY
 * Optional fields